mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Skill Group: Electronics
 - Specializations: By action (Edit File, Matrix Perception, Matrix Search, etc.)

-##### CYBERCOMBAT (LOGIC)

-Cybercombat is the skill used by hackers to engage in combat on the Matrix.
-See Using Cybercombat

-- Default: Yes
-- Skill Group: Cracking
-- Specializations: By target type (Devices, Grids, IC, Personas, Sprites, etc.)

 ##### CYBERTECHNOLOGY (LOGIC)

 Cybertechnology is the ability to create, maintain, and repair cybernetic parts.
 A character with the proper tools and parts may repair or even build new cybernetics.
 Cybertechnology is not a surgical skill.
 Characters cannot attach or re-attach cybernetics to organic material with this skill.
 This skill may be used to modify or upgrade cybernetics within cyberlimbs.
 See Building and Repairing